GabeOchieng/schneider/pages/optimization/home.md

 ***

-** Note: Prizes delivered by DrivenData in USD, based on the exchange rate on the challenge launch date. **
+** Prizes delivered by DrivenData in USD, based on the exchange rate on February 6, 2018. **

 <small>1.
 E. Ela, M. Milligan, A. Bloom, A. Botterud, A. Townsend, and T. Levin.
 Evolution of Wholesale Electricity Market Design with Increasing Levels of Renewable Generation.
 Technical Report NREL/TP-5D00-61765, September 2014. </small>